 2 tbsp black sesame seeds

-Preheat the oven to 350 degrees F. In a mixing bowl, cream the butter and sugar until well blended.
+Preheat the oven to 350 degrees F. In a mixing bowl, cream the butter and sugar until well blended, about 1 minute.
 Mix in the egg and milk.

 In a small bowl, combine the baking soda, salt and flour.
-Gradually add the dry mix to the mixer.
-Mix medium-low until the dough comes together in a ball.
+Gradually add the dry mix to the wet ingredients with mixer on low.
+Mix on medium until the dough comes together in a ball.

 By hand, stir or knead in the black sesame seeds.
-Place dough between two pieces of wax paper and roll to about a ¼ inch thickness.
-Refrigerate for 1 to 2 hours.
+Place the dough between two pieces of wax or parchment paper and roll to about a ¼ inch thickness.
+Place the dough on a baking sheet and refrigerate for 1 to 2 hours.

-Cut into shapes and bake on an ungreased cookie sheet for 8-9 minutes; just until the edges are slightly browned.
-Cool on a cooling rack.
-Makes about 30 cookies, depending on the size of your cutter.
+Cut into shapes and bake on an ungreased cookie sheet for 8 to 9 minutes; just until the edges are slightly browned.
+Let cool for 1 to 2 minutes and then transfer the cookies to a rack to cool completely.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution.
 If you want to use a photo or full recipe, just ask.
 I’m sure we can work something out.

 Lori Rice is a freelance writer, recipe developer, food photographer and nutritional scientist.
 Fake Food Free is a creative outlet that allows her to connect with people from around the world who share a love of travel, food culture and cooking.